polarpathgames/Final-Fantasy-Mystery-World/README.md

 - F3: Map grid
 - F8: Controller vibration
 - F10: God Mode
-- F6: Change rooms
+- F6: Change to the right room / SHIFT + F6: Change to the left room
-- F7: Go to last rooms
+- F7: Go to last right room / SHIFT + F7: Change to the left room

 ## Instructions to execute